 When you choose to run a job on a dataset with parameters from the user interface, any variables are specified using their default values.

 Through the Run Job page, you can specify different values to apply to variables for the job.

 NOTE: Values applied through the Run Job page to variables override the default values for the current execution of the job.
 Default values for the next job are not modified.

 For more information, see Run Job Page.

-In the Job Results page, click View Parameters to view the parameter names and values that were used as part of the job, including the list of matching datasets.
-See Job Results Page.
+In the Job Details page, click the Parameters tab to view the parameter names and values that were used as part of the job, including the list of matching datasets.
+See Job Details Page.